fotor-2025042422352

 "It was an unfortunate end to an otherwise good day.
 In FP2 it was a small mistake, but not one that makes me lose confidence.
 I expected the front to slide around more and I clipped the inside wall at turn 4.
 Focusing on tomorrow, I think the pace is there.
 It's a bit of a shame we couldn't get the high fuel laps done, but we should be in the mix for tomorrow".

-"As expected these cars are behaving differently here in Jeddah compared to Bahrain and we keep learning more about how to set up the car for different conditions and corners.
+"As expected, these cars are behaving differently here in Jeddah compared to Bahrain and we keep learning more about how to set up the car for different conditions and corners.
 Porpoising was a bit of an issue at a certain point but I'm not concerned.
 As last year, understanding which is the best tire for the race is important for the strategy.
 Unfortunately, we didn't do the long run at the end of FP2 after I brushed the wall and we had to stay in the garage.
 We'll see what tomorrow brings".

-For his part, the World Champion Max Verstappen sets the fastest time on medium tires after encountering difficulties on soft tires in both attempts: the first due to oversteer, the second due to a virtual safety car imposed on the circuit due to a power unit malfunction on Magnussen's vehicle.
-These are the statements made by the Dutch driver at the end of the session:
+World Champion Max Verstappen records the fastest time on medium tires after encountering difficulties during both attempts on soft tires: the first affected by oversteer, and the second interrupted by a virtual safety car period triggered by a power unit malfunction on Kevin Magnussen’s car.
+At the conclusion of the session, the Dutch driver comments:

-"The sessions ran quite smoothly today, we completed our program and tried out lots of different tire sets.
+"The sessions ran quite smoothly today; we completed our program and tried out lots of different tire sets.
 It seems like Ferrari were quite competitive again, we still have a little bit of work to do to catch up with them and there's plenty of room for improvement.
 The track feels pretty much the same as last year, the barriers have moved slightly and in terms of visibility, it hasn't made a noticeable impact.
 Looking ahead to qualifying, we still need to look at some data, we'll see how it all goes tomorrow".

 fotor-20241229135014.jpeg